 Fatigue, sleep disorders, changes in eating habits, and pain associated with depression in humans are also found in sick animals.
 This is “natural programming,” that needs to be unprogrammed in people.

 The key to this research is that the fatigue, sleep disorders, changes in eating habits, and pain associated with depression in humans are also found in sick animals.
 These symptoms are Nature’s way to protect the survival of the animal by making itself (the host) undesirable to the disease that is trying to kill it.

 The researchers suggest that by making the body an undesirable host, no food, no sleep, the animal is in “survival mode.”
 For human beings, depressive thoughts are added for greater impact on the illness.
-Depressive thoughts are created by and rebroadcast through cellular signalling.
+Depressive thoughts are created by and rebroadcast through cellular signaling.
 The expression of chemicals that initiate cellular response.
 The chemical environment in the body is being altered to attack the illness.